You should grind your own flour

 All I’m going to say is that if you grind fresh wheat berries you will never have constipation in your home again.
 No more stool softeners.
 No more glasses of prune juice.
 No more Activia.
 No more glycerine.
 No more tummy aches.

 If you eat fresh milled wheat products your main bathroom will never smell nice again.

 Back to bread…..

-Yeah, OK, that all sound great….. but what does the bread TASTE like?
+Yeah, OK, that all sounds great….. but what does the bread TASTE like?

 I don’t know how to explain it… it’s super soft.
 It’s slightly sweet.
 It’s moist.
 It’s wheaty and nutty in a GREAT, AWESOME way.
 I’ve never eaten bread from a store that tastes like my bread.
 Homemade bread from fresh ground wheat is going to be different because of all the natural oils and protein found in the whole wheat berry.
 The baked bread is not hard, dry or crumbly.
 It’s beyond soft and moist.